john-veresk/recipes-semantic-search/README.md

 # Recipes AI

-A Node.js TypeScript project for recipe management and AI integration.
+A Node.js TypeScript project for recipe semantic seatch by ingredients

 ## Getting Started